The Potential Energy of Heavy Quarkonium in Flavor-Dependent Systems from a Holographic Model: Quarkonium potential and dissociation distance

 In Fig.~\ref{fig10}, we set the chemical potential to 0.3 GeV and the temperature to 0.2 GeV for each system.
 Subsequently, we calculate the plots illustrating the separation distance and potential energy of quark-antiquark pairs with different flavors.
-Under the same temperature and chemical potential, the maximum separation distance for quark pairs($L_{max}$) is 0.397 fm, 0.398 fm, and 0.518 fm, arranged in ascending order of flavors.
+Under the same temperature and chemical potential, the maximum separation distances for quark pairs decrease with increasing flavor, and are 0.397, 0.398, and 0.518 fm, respectively.
 This indicates that as the number of flavors increases, the maximum separation distance of quark pairs also increases, suggesting their tendency to dissociate at shorter distances.
 In the potential energy plot, the endpoint distance for the potential decreases with the increase in the number of flavors, aligning with the findings from the quark separation distance plot.
 Besides, the results of the 2+1 and 2+1+1 flavors almost overlap, indicating that the effect of the 2+1 and 2+1+1 flavors on the heavy-quark potential is similar.